I have a new callsign VK3JA and no longer use VK3TDX. Please visit my new page for current info. Thanks!

-Above are the dimensions and on the right the calculated gain pattern for 10 meters.
+Above are the design dimensions and on the right the calculated gain pattern for 10 meters.
 Notice the nice side lobe to JA!
 Due to the sloping hillside terrain the takeoff angle on 10 meters is ~2 degrees.
 Similar patterns on the lower bands with decreasing gain and increasing takeoff angles but I get good reports from EU on all bands as low as 20 meters.

-The main tower (above) is about 20 meters high supporting an A3S tribander, an A50-3S 6 meter yagi and a 160 meter inverted L in addition to the rhombic feedpoint.
+The main tower (above) is about 19 meters high supporting an A3S tribander, an A50-3S 6 meter yagi and a 160 meter inverted L in addition to the rhombic feedpoint.
 On the lower left of this pic can be seen the feed point of the rhombic driven with ladder line.
-Photo on the right is an 800 ohm termination of the rhombic nicely in the clear looking to the north.
+Photo on the right is the 800 ohm termination of the rhombic nicely in the clear looking to the north.

 Above are the mid points of the rhombic wire.
 I am fortunate to be in the clear with enough room for this wire array with low local noise.
 Photo on left is looking toward EU, the center of the radiation pattern.